John Carpenter: Early life

 John Howard Carpenter was born in Carthage, New York, on January 16, 1948, the son of Milton Jean (née Carter) and music professor Howard Ralph Carpenter.
-In 1953, after his father accepted a job at Western Kentucky University, the family relocated to Bowling Green, Kentucky.
+In 1953, after his father accepted a job at Western Kentucky University, the family relocated to Bowling Green, Kentucky, which he later described as "the Jim Crow south in the 1950s", saying "Everything I know about evil I learned in that small town of Bowling Green, Kentucky."
 For much of his childhood, he and his family lived in a log cabin on the university's campus.
-He was interested in films from an early age, particularly the westerns of Howard Hawks and John Ford, as well as 1950s low-budget horror films such as The Thing from Another World (which he would remake as The Thing in 1982) and high-budget sci-fi like Godzilla and Forbidden Planet.
+He has spoken of his father's encouraging him to learn to play the violin, which contributed to his being bullied, "a mark for violence with my violin, which made me hate it all the more".

+He was interested in films from an early age, particularly the westerns of Howard Hawks and John Ford, 1950s low-budget horror films such as The Thing from Another World (which he remade in 1982 as The Thing), and high-budget sci-fi such as Godzilla and Forbidden Planet.
 Carpenter began making short horror films with an 8 mm camera before he had even started high school.
 Just before he turned 14 in 1962, he made a few major short films: Godzilla vs. Gorgo, featuring Godzilla and Gorgo via claymation, and the sci-fi western Terror from Space, starring the one-eyed creature from It Came from Outer Space.
-He graduated from College High School, then enrolled at Western Kentucky University for two years as an English major and History minor.
-With a desire to study filmmaking, which no university in Kentucky offered at the time, he moved to California upon transferring to the USC School of Cinematic Arts in 1968.
-He would ultimately drop out of school in his final semester in order to make his first feature film.
+He graduated from College High School, then enrolled at Western Kentucky University for two years as an English major and history minor.
+With a desire to study film-making, which no university in Kentucky offered at the time, he transferred to the USC School of Cinematic Arts and moved to California in 1968.
+He ultimately dropped out of school in his final semester in order to make his first feature film.